sstadt/d20-character-tracker/README.md

  - move Vue themes and filters to js/lib in their own files
  - add a method to the ErrorService that parses s3 error messages
  - closing the browser does not send an offline event in the game
+ - refactor database errors to attach some extra debug identifier and refactor all database errors to use it

 ### DevOps to do: